 Since the scheme offers a relatively fixed rate of interest, the capital is adequately protected.
 Since the returns are linked to the government bond yield, there is no assured inflation protection.

 The interest rate for SSY is to be 75 basis points over the ten-year government bond yield.
-For the period July-September, 2020 the deposit will fetch an interest rate of 7.6 per cent.
-The rates will be revised every quarter and the new rates will be applicable to all subscribers.
+For the period October-December 2020 the deposit will fetch an interest rate of 7.6 per cent.
+The rates are revised every quarter and the new rates will be applicable to all subscribers.

 The account can be opened with a minimum deposit of Rs 250.
 Failure to make payments as per the chosen frequency can lead to deactivation of the account.
 It can then be revived only after paying a penalty of Rs 50 along with the missing payments.
 Deposits can be made multiple times in a year, with an upper limit of Rs 1,50,000.